-A Score that Really Matters: Your Credit Score
+A Score that Really Matters: The Credit Score

-Before lenders decide to lend you money, they have to know that you're willing and able to pay back that mortgage.
-To assess your ability to repay, they look at your debt-to-income ratio.
-To assess your willingness to repay, they use your credit score.
+Before lenders make the decision to lend you money, they have to know that you're willing and able to repay that loan.
+To understand whether you can pay back the loan, they look at your income and debt ratio.
+To assess your willingness to repay the loan, they look at your credit score.

-Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score results from both positive and negative information in your credit report.
-Late payments count against you, but a record of paying on time will raise it.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score is calculated from the good and the bad of your credit report.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

 Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
 This payment history ensures that there is enough information in your report to calculate an accurate score.
 Should you not meet the criteria for getting a score, you may need to work on a credit history before you apply for a mortgage loan.